SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/office-ui-fabric-integration.md

-# Using Office UI Fabric Core and Fabric React in SPFx web parts
+# Using Office UI Fabric Core and Fabric React in SPFx client-side web parts

 Office UI Fabric is the official front-end framework for building experiences in Office 365 and SharePoint.
 SharePoint provides a seamless integration with Fabric that enables Microsoft to deliver robust and consistent design language across various SharePoint experiences such as modern team sites, modern pages and modern lists.
 Additionally, we want Office UI Fabric to be available for developers in SharePoint Framework to build custom SharePoint solutions.